theVDude/BlaseballCompact/index.md

 * Fix for homepage game widget

+* Displays play counter

-* NOW INCLUDES SHARK ATTACKS (The graphic for the shark attacks should display as of v 0.0.13
+* NOW INCLUDES SHARK ATTACKS (The graphic for the shark attacks should display as of v 0.0.13)

 ## Comparisons